 Finally, a business runs on goals and schedules, not just on feelings.

-- Set Clear Goals: Don't just hope for sales.
-Set specific, measurable goals.
-For example: "I want to achieve 50 sales by the end of this quarter," or "I want to increase my shop's traffic by 20% next month."
+• Set Clear Goals: Don't just hope for sales.
+Set specific, measurable goals like, "I want to achieve 50 sales by the end of this quarter."

 Frequently Asked Questions (FAQs)